hjdarnel/aws-subaru-api/README.md

 # Subarulink AWS Lamba API

-This repo allows you to control Subaru's Stralink remote features through a REST api.
+This repo allows you to control Subaru's Stralink remote features through a REST api!

 ### Why?